 Coffee Rounds are given by a senior resident on advanced topics in radiology each Friday morning of the week.

-Grand Rounds followed by Resident Education Conference are typically provided each month on Thursday afternoon from a visiting radiologist who is nationally and internationally recognized in their area of expertise.
+Grand Rounds followed by Resident Education Conference are provided four times per year by a visiting radiologist who is nationally and internationally recognized in their area of expertise.

 Additionally, residents are encouraged to attend and participate in a variety of divisional, departmental and interdepartmental conferences in conjunction with their clinical counterparts.
 These include: